The BSG reviews were written from 2005-2009 during the series' original run. Please note that all reviews contain spoilers.

 2/6/2009.
 Blood on the Scales — Gaeta and Zarek take control of the fleet and intend to put Adama on trial for treason, but must contend with pockets of resistance still trying to quell their mutiny.

 2/13/2009.
 No Exit — Ellen resurrects in the Cylon fleet and engages in an extended war of words with Cavil.
 Anders suffers a serious brain injury, causing a flood of memories from Earth to return to him.

 2/20/2009.
 Deadlock — Ellen returns to Galactica, upon which the Final Five must make a pivotal decision about whether to remain with the fleet.

 2/27/2009.
 Someone to Watch Over Me — Tyrol is dismayed when the fleet's Cylon allies request that Boomer be tried for treason.
 Kara confesses her struggles of identity and purpose to a mysterious piano player in the ship's bar.

 3/6/2009.
 Islanded in a Stream of Stars — The battlestar Galactica faces an uncertain future as Adama comes to the slow realization that the ship may be beyond repair and no longer capable of defending the fleet.

 3/13/2009.
 Daybreak, Part 1 — As the residents and crew of the battlestar Galactica pack up to abandon the ship and strip it for parts, Adama realizes he must use the ship for one final mission.

 3/20/2009.
-Daybreak, Part 2 — Adama prepares to take the Galactica and its remaining crew of volunteers on a risky mission to rescue Hera, who may be the salvation of the human and Cylon races.
+Daybreak, Part 2 (and Part 3) — Adama prepares to take the Galactica and its remaining crew of volunteers on a risky mission to rescue Hera, who may be the salvation of the human and Cylon races.

 10/27/2009.
 The Plan — After the attack on the Colonies, Cavil attempts to finish the job the Cylons started by setting a series of small coordinated attacks in motion from within his secret isolated position on Galactica.